lidwan/File-System-Analyzer/README.md

 # File-System-Analyzer
 A File System Analyzer?
-Scannes directories, breaks down disk usage, detects duplicate files, and has a GUI with charts to better visualize information, and much more!
+Scanners directories, breaks down disk usage, detects duplicate files, and has a GUI with charts to better visualize information, and much more!
 ## What the program can currently do:
 - scan a dictionary
 - store each file name (full absolute path) and the file's size